-Policy: Fare Changes Number: 710 of Authority by eneral Manager under a Delegation the Board of Directors in 1-16, dated October 25, 2001.
-Effective date: 05/16/17 Page 2 of 3
+Policy: Fare Changes Number: 710 Adopted by General Manager under a Delegation of Authority by the Board of Directors in 05/16/17 Page 2 of 3 Resolution #01 -16, dated October 25, 2001. s encores subsessions

 1. SAMTD shall hold a public hearing when any increase in fares is proposed.
 Notice must be published in a general circulation newspaper.
 In addition, notice will be placed in newspapers, publications, or internet sites that are oriented to specific groups or neighborhoods that may be affected by the proposed fare change.
 The notice must be published at least 30 days prior to the hearing.
 The notice must contain a description of the proposed fare change, and the date, time, and place of the hearing.